jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * `redirect-to`: Defines the destination URL to redirect the incoming request.
 The declared hostname and path are used only to match the request, the backend will not be used and it's only needed to be declared to satisfy ingress spec validation.
 * `redirect-to-code`: Which HTTP status code should be used in the redirect to.
 A `302` response is used by default if not configured.
 * `no-redirect-locations`: Defines a comma-separated list of paths that should be ignored by all the redirects.
 Default value is `/.well-known/acme-challenge`, used by ACME protocol.
 Configure as an empty string to make the redirect happen on all paths, including the ACME challenge.

+On v0.17, both `redirect-from-code` and `redirect-to-code` changed from `Global` to `Frontend` scope, which means they can be used now as Ingress annotations.
+If used as annotation, they need to be used along with [`http-ports-local`](#bind-port) in order to not overwrite the global configuration.

 **Using redirect-from**